bulletmark/pystand/README.md

 ## Github API Rate Limiting

-This tool minimises and caches Github API responses from the [`python-build-standalone`][pbs] repository.
-However, if you install many different versions particularly across various releases, you may get rate limited by Github so the command will block and you will see "backoff" messages reported.
+This tool minimises and caches Github API responses and file downloads from the [`python-build-standalone`][pbs] repository.
+However, if you install many different versions particularly across various releases, you may get rate limited by Github so the command can block and you will see "backoff" messages reported.
 You can create a Github access token to gain increased rate limits.
 Create a token in your Github account under `Settings -> Developer settings -> Personal access tokens`.
 Specify the token on the command line with `--github-access-token`, or set that as a